App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Finding a part-time job can be rewarding, but it can also be tricky when you are a college student.
 If you don’t have a car, you’re typically limited to on-campus jobs.
 And if you’re taking a lot of classes, holding down a steady job can be challenging.
-The solution: Working remotely.
+One solution: Work remotely.
 There are some great online jobs for college students that allow you to work from your dorm room or home on your schedule and earn good money.
 Here are some of the best online jobs for college students.

 Working From Your Dorm Room

 It’s easier than ever these days to find a job that can be done from home, thanks to the growing number of remote job opportunities.
-Whether you want some spending money or you’re looking for ideas for repaying student loans, you can make some extra cash.
+Whether you want some spending money or you’re looking for ideas for repaying student loans faster, you can make some extra cash.
 And as a bonus, freelancing is a great way to find out if you like being self-employedThese remote jobs for college students have the potential for decent pay and an enjoyable working experience.
 And they won't cut into your credit hours at school.

 1. Online Tutoring